 It is a story of times long gone by.
 It is the story from ancient Egypt – long before the time of the pharaohs.
-Those were the times when man still worshiped the old gods.
+Rather it belongs to the times when man still worshiped the old gods.
 The new God came long after.
-One could say that man was still exploring and conceiving the idea of God.
+Ofcourse, one can say that man was still exploring and conceiving the idea of God.
 It is the story of souls becoming creatures – either of the light or darkness.

 It is a story of a princess and a jeweler who lived in a city besides the quietly flowing Nile.
 It was already an old city by the time the Princess was born.
-The city was magnificent and had already seen a thousand armies camp around its walls.
+The city was magnificent and had already seen a thousand armies camp lay siege to its high walls; and even more caravans enter its decorated gates.

 It had miles long bazaars, lined with spice and gem shops; where one could find anything, from the silks of Damascus to the shrunken heads from the Amazon.